What's the timetable?

 floor?

-What is the difference between megawatts and magawatt-hours?
+What is the difference between megawatts and megawatt-hours?

 How much electricity can one marine turbine produce?